statsmaths/stat209-s19/_notes/class04.md

 The null hypothesis and alternative hypothesis here is equivalent to there being no difference between the probability of the result (alive or dead) in either group (white or red light).
-The exact test is slightly different from what we used so far, a point that we will investigate next week.